ali-kiyani/SafeTech/README.md

 6) The red markings show where the person was detected.
 (Since the cameras would be in whole Pakistan we can use map so we can see exact trace)
    <img src="./readme_assets/web/4.png" alt="Your image title" width="200"/>

-7) Click on red markings and the CCTV images of detected person will show from that area Click on picture to see fullscren and press arrow keys to see other pictures
+7) Click on red markings and the CCTV images of detected person will show from that area<br/>
+   Click on picture to see fullscren and press arrow keys to see other pictures
    <img src="./readme_assets/web/6.png" alt="Your image title" width="200"/>